btholt/complete-intro-to-react-v4/lessons/redux.md

 }
 ```

 Notice our function returns a function, a thunk.
-We do our AJAX maction and then only after we're done do we dispatch.
+We do our AJAX action and then only after we're done do we dispatch.
 That's a thunk.
 We also could dispatch _multiple_ actions, like if you wanted to show a loading indicator.

 Okay, let's go integrate this now where context was being used before.
 Go to App.js: